Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Australia’s Coral Coast

-Swim with Sea Lions in Jurien Bay
+Swim with sea lions in Jurien Bay

-It’s an experience like no other — play with sea doggos as they nuzzle you and chase you through the waters!
+Our sea lion tour at Jurien Bay was an experience like no other — play with sea doggos as they nuzzle you and chase you through the waters!
+The tour brought us up close to the island where they reside (and where no humans are allowed to set foot on).

-We took a sea lion tour that brought us up close to the island where they reside (and where no humans are allowed to set foot on).
 Set in a protected marine park, we got to splash around with the adorable Australian Sea Lions — the rarest sea lion species in the world!

 Yanchep National Park